Sega Master System Architecture

 Double Dragon (1987).

-The Japanese version of the Master System embedded an extra chip for audio made by Yamaha called YM2413.
-It’s drastically different from the previous PSG as it uses the frequency modulation technique to generate sound.
-I’ve explained briefly how this works in the Mega Drive article, in case you are interested.
+The Japanese version of the Master System embedded an extra chip made by Yamaha called YM2413.
+It is drastically different from the PSG, as it uses frequency modulation to generate sound.
+I briefly explained how this works in the Mega Drive article, in case you are interested.

-This chip in particular has nine channels of audio.
+This chip adds nine audio channels.
 Each channel can either select one of the 16 preset instruments, or define a custom one by programming the carrier and modulator.
 Unfortunately, only one custom instrument is allowed at a time.
-On the other side, the new instrument provides some interesting functions, such as ADSR envelope controls and feedback.
+On the other hand, the custom instrument offers interesting functions, such as ADSR envelope controls and feedback.

-The YM2413 has also a second mode of operation called Rhythm mode which instead provides six channels supplemented with five extra channels for rhythm instruments only.
+The YM2413 also has a second mode of operation called Rhythm mode, which instead provides six channels supplemented with five additional channels for rhythm instruments only.

-The final sound output is generated by the YM2413, which mixes its own channels along with the PSG ones.
+The final sound output is generated by the YM2413, which mixes its channels with those of the PSG.

-The Mark III version didn’t include this chip, but FM was available as an expansion unit called FM Sound Unit.
-The rest (European and American Master Systems) had to stick with the PSG, although some third-party installations eventually appeared.
+The Mark III variant did not include this chip, but FM functionality was available as an expansion unit called the FM Sound Unit.
+The European and American Master Systems, however, had to stick with the PSG, although some third-party modifications eventually appeared.

 Emulation accuracy